Meet the CAPS Staff

 Administrative Lead

 Chris Garcia joined the CAPS Career Counseling team in 2011.
 He received his BS from St. Mary's College of California.
-His role at UHS includes connecting students with career-related resources and managing the personality and interest assessments.
-He enjoys sports, video games and graphic art.
+His role at UHS includes connecting students with career-related resources and managing personality and interest assessments.
+He enjoys sports, video games, and graphic art.

 Kate Zuby